Reisyukaku/poke-client/README.md

 # poke-client

-Very WIP tool for debugging and reversing pokemon games.
+Tool for debugging and reversing pokemon games.
 Based on exlaunch.

 Designed to be ran on real hardware.